jakobgerstenlauer/RottenOnions/README.md

 rm -rf sybil-groups
 ```

-For research purproses, we tagged the ip to its corresponding country, using the endpoint proveded by ipinfo.io/
+We also extracted the country codes using the endpoint provided by ipinfo.io/

 ```bash
 #!/bin/bash